jbuehl/homealone/docs/README.model.md

 ##### Sensor
 Defines the model for the base Homealone sensor.

+- state - The current state of the Sensor
+- dataType - The data type of the state (enum, int, float)
 - interface - A reference to the Interface that this sensor is accessed through.
 - addr - The address of the Sensor on the Interface.
+- poll - The polling interval in seconds
 - type - The type of Sensor.
-- factor, offset, resolution -
+- factor, offset, resolution - Parameters used to calculate the value of a numeric state.
-- values -
+- states - A dictionary of valid values for data type enum
 - label - Human readable name for this Sensor.
 - group - The list of groups that this Sensor is part of.
 - location - The coordinates of the physical location of this Sensor.